KlausPopp/Moddy/docs/detailed/coresim.rst

                 self.net_port.send('Data1', 100*US)
                 self.busy(100*US, 'TX3', moddy.BC_WHITE_ON_GREEN)

-will force the 3rd, 6th and 7th message on the netPort to be lost.
+will force the 3rd, 6th and 7th message on the net_port to be lost.

 In the sequence diagrams, lost messages are indicated by an cross in front of the message arrow: